arpan8/interview-questions/full-stack/readme.md

-# I will do here the machine coding(full stack) I faced in my interviews
+# I will do here the machine coding(full stack) I faced in my interviews.